NixOS/rfcs/rfcs/0145-doc-strings.md

 ### Migration Example

-The following shows one of the many possible ways to migrate the current `nixpkgs.lib` comments.
+The following shows one of the many possible ways to migrate the current Nixpkgs `lib` comments.

 > We managed to partially automate this effort with a [codemod](https://github.com/nix-community/docnix/tree/3c0531cb5b4c9f3e9069b73d19e6c4be8508d905/codemod)